Ten-bell salute: Usage in other promotions

-In Extreme Championship Wrestling at the 1998 CyberSlam event, a ten-bell salute was given in remembrance of Louie Spicolli, who died from an accidental drug overdose on February 15, 1998.
+In Extreme Championship Wrestling (ECW) at the 1998 CyberSlam event, a ten-bell salute was given in remembrance of Louie Spicolli, who died from an accidental drug overdose on February 15, 1998.

-Also in ECW a year after, a fan booed Rick Rude's 10 bell salute at an ECW show at Elks Lodge.
+Also in ECW, a year later, a fan booed Rick Rude's 10 bell salute at an ECW show at the Elks Lodge.
 Bubba Ray Dudley got angry and swore at the fan for being disrespectful.
 Paul Heyman gave the fan double his money back and told him "to get the fuck out!"

+The 2001 video game Legends of Wrestling includes a 10 bell salute at the end of its credits dedicated to Brian Pillman, Eddie Gilbert, and Fritz, David, Michael and Kerry of the Von Erich Family.
+All of them had appeared as playable characters in the game.

-Combat Zone Wrestling at Cage of Death 7 did a ten bell salute for Eddie Guerrero.
+Combat Zone Wrestling (CZW) at Cage of Death 7 did a ten bell salute for Eddie Guerrero.
 A fan rudely interrupted saying "Fuck that!" during the salute and was kicked out.

 Lucha Underground gave a ten-bell salute in remembrance of Perro Aguayo, Jr. on March 21, 2015, the night after Aguayo tragically died in the ring due to a freak accident that happened during a tag team match for The Crash in Tijuana.

 On the morning of June 18, 2010, Trent Acid was found dead at his Philadelphia home by his mother.
-It was later determined that he had died because of a drug overdose.
+It was later determined that he had died from a drug overdose.
 At a Ring of Honor show in Buffalo, New York that night, a ten-bell salute was given to Acid.

-Richard "Rick" Wilson, know professionally as The Renegade, committed suicide on February 23, 1999.
+Richard "Rick" Wilson, known professionally as The Renegade, committed suicide on February 23, 1999.
 He was 33 years old.
 His death was announced eight days later on Nitro, where he was honored with an "In Memory..." graphic at the beginning of the show and given a ten-bell salute.

 On April 14, 2000, Masakazu Fukuda suffered a fatal head injury during a match with Katsuyori Shibata in the Young Lion Cup Tournament after taking a flying elbow drop.
 He was rushed to the hospital, but died five days later on April 19 due to a brain hemorrhage; he was 27 years old.
-The rest of the tournament was dedicated to Masakuza's memory and was honored with a ten-bell salute and a tribute show in September of that year.
+The rest of the tournament was dedicated to Masakuza's memory.
+He was honored with a ten-bell salute and a tribute show in September of that year.